Lyme Science Blog

 Post-infectious illness is recognized after many infections.
 In the case of tick-borne diseases, similar patterns have been reported following Lyme disease and tick-borne encephalitis (TBE).

-Researchers increasingly recognize that infections can trigger lasting immune and neurological changes, even after the initial infection improves.
+Researchers increasingly recognize that some infections may be followed by prolonged immune, neurological, or autonomic disturbances, even after the acute illness has improved.
 Understanding these post-infectious processes may help explain why some individuals develop persistent symptoms after tick-borne illness.

 Persistent Symptoms After Lyme Disease